 Flying or driving, consider these winter travel ideas that are ideal with kids of almost any age.

-5 Winter Family Getaways You Haven’t Thought Of
+5 Winter Getaways With Kids You Haven’t Thought Of

 1. Explore a winter wonderland